a-flyleaf/omori/doors/black-space.md

 <main>
 <div id="desc" markdown="1">
-Why does [the Fandom wiki](https://omori.fandom.com/wiki/BLACK_SPACE#BLACK_SPACE) assign Area names when the (superior, IMO) labels *in the actual project data* are right there in the References sections?!
-(Seriously, if you know, [please tell me](about#contact).)
-Filenames double-checked against the [data dump](https://goats.dev/omori/maps.html).
+~~Why does [the Fandom wiki](https://omori.fandom.com/wiki/BLACK_SPACE#BLACK_SPACE) assign Area names when the (superior, IMO) labels *in the actual project data* are right there in the References sections?!
+(Seriously, if you know, [please tell me](about#contact).)~~ <b>update November 2023</b>: So at some point between February (when I made this page) and now, the Fandom wiki changed the names over from entirely made-up "Areas" to, for the *most* part, the actual names [in the game data](https://goats.dev/omori/maps.html).
+Yet there are still several outliers, to my utter befuddlement, and so this page remains.

+It would remain whether the wiki changed them all or not, actually.
+But I digress.

-Also wanted to put the thumbnails near the track links for faster reference than opening the entire wiki page.
+Also wanted to put the thumbnails near the track links for faster reference than opening the entire page.
 In the interest of not using official assets, images are hotlinked from, uh, the Fandom wiki.
 (I have a love-hate relationship with it, yes.)
 These URLs will probably break at some point.

  **Excludes "Black Space 2"** because I haven't played that route yet.
 </div>